RosarioRu/pizza-order/README.md

 Describe: PizzaPie()

-Test 1: "Constructor function should return an instance of 'PizzaPie' with two properties, one for size (a number), and one for toppings (an array)."
+Test 1: "Constructor function should return an instance of 'PizzaPie' with two properties, one for size, and one for toppings (an array)."
-Code: const firstPie = new PizzaPie("small", ["cheese", "pepperoni"];
+Code: const firstPie = new PizzaPie("small", ["cheese", "pepperoni"]);
 Expected Output:
+firstPie;
-firstPie {
+PizzaPie {
   size: "small",
   toppings: ["cheese", "pepperoni"]
 }